eigr/spawn/docs/getting_started.md

 ### Deploy

-Having our container created and containing our Actor Host Function (following above SDK recommendations), we must deploy it in a Kubernetes cluster with the Spawn Operator installed (See more about this process in the section on installation).
+Once your container is built and contains the Actor Host Function (following the SDK recommendations above), it's time to deploy it to a Kubernetes cluster with the Spawn Operator installed.
+[See the installation section for more details on this process.](install.md)

-In this tutorial we are going to use a MariaDB database.
-In this case, in order for Spawn to know how to connect to the database instance, it is first necessary to create a kubernetes secret in same namespace you installed the Spawn Operator with the connection data and other parameters.
-Example:
+In this tutorial, we will use a MariaDB database.
+To allow Spawn to connect to your database instance, you'll first need to create a Kubernetes secret in the same namespace where you installed the Spawn Operator.
+This secret will store the connection details and other required parameters.
+Here's an example:

 ```shell
 kubectl create secret generic mariadb-connection-secret -n eigr-functions \